 The outsole left no prints upon the court, even though our testers performed forceful slides.
 So you don’t need to be worried about sole marks on your precious hard court.
 However, if you possess flat feet, then you may find the shoe’s support mechanisms slightly uncomfortable to your overpronation.

-While the Propulse Blast shoes come in a limited number of colors, their dual themed upper is certainly one of the most appealing shoe designs we have seen.
+While the Propulse Blast shoes come in a limited number of colors, their dual themed upper is certainly one of the best looking tennis shoes.

 5. Adidas Performance Women’s Barricade Club

 The Barricade Club are another of Adidas’ masterpiece shoes.
 They aim to provide heightened foot support through an innovating strapping system.
-Their cushioning is built upon Adiprene+ technologies and a durable sole compound, which sets them as ideal hard court shoes.
+Their cushioning is built upon Adiprene+ technologies and a durable sole compound, which sets them as best Adidas hard court shoes.

 Design and Material